-Authentic Cantonese comfort food, from steaming congee to savory roast duck.
-A go-to for classic Chinese flavors.
+Authentic Cantonese & HK comfort food, famed for soul-warming congee & roast duck.
+Your go-to for classic Chinatown flavors.

 Important Note

 One user expressed concern after seeing a Reddit post and a health inspection report related to the restaurant.
-Another opinion suggests it can be the worst meal in the Cantonese section.
+Additionally, a user noted that the 48th street location has closed.

 Neutral"Big Wong in Chinatown is recommended for roast duck over rice or noodles."